6 Puppies That Are Easiest (and 6 That Are Hardest) to Train

 Easiest to train: Border terriers

 Happy, affectionate Border Terriers like to work, says Burch: “They’re good-tempered, affectionate, and easy to train.”
 She adds that they’re also great at Earthdog events, non-competitive tests designed to show your dog’s hunting abilities when it comes to following an underground scent, entering a dark tunnel or den, and digging in.
 The AKC recommends training your Border Terrier pup for Earthdog events by setting up a simple maze of cardboard boxes in your backyard.
 If your pup takes to training happily, “it’s something to be celebrated!” says Jackson.
 “This means your training is effective, and your puppy is having fun and enjoying pleasing you.”
 Of course, it’s fine if your goal is simply to walk your pup on a leash without pulling or to heel off-leash, he adds.
-Learn about dog-training myths so you can truly enjoy teaching your pup.
+Learn about dog training mistakes so you can truly enjoy teaching your pup.

 Can be hard to train: Borzois